EdwinGH/Watermeter/README.md

 (picture missing)

-This is how the sensor is 'attached' to the watermeter (which is owned by the water utility company, so don't make any modifications to it!):
+This is how the sensor is 'attached' to the Elster / Honeywell V200 watermeter (which is owned by the water utility company, so don't make any modifications to it!):

 ![Setup](https://github.com/EdwinGH/Watermeter/blob/main/Watermeter%20setup.jpg)

+This watermeter has a rotating element with iron, which rotates once per liter.
 Note that there are different sizes and voltages and NPN/PNP proximity sensors, so make sure to buy the correct one (I use 5V NPN).

 I uploaded the Watermeter.ino file to the board; it does the following setup: